vladmandic/pigallery/README.md

 Processing builds tags from all available image metadata:

+- Image Metadata:
+  - Size, Creation and Modification timestamps
+  - Camera & lens details and settings used for image capture
+  - Software used for editing, etc.
+  - GPS Coordinates
+    Matched to location database for place description and location of nearest larger center for purpose of groupping
-- Image size in MP
+- Image Analysis
-- Image timestamp determined from EXIF data if present or using FS stat if not
-- Each part of the image path
+  - Multiple iamge classification models
+  - Multiple object detection models
-- TensofFlow
+  - Face age/gender/emotion detection
-  - Primary and alternate image classification as defined by ImageNet 1,000 classes <http://image-net.org/>
-  - Object detection as defined by Coco 90 classes <http://cocodataset.org/>
+  - NSFW detection
-  - Face, age and gender analysis using <https://github.com/justadudewhohacks/face-api.js>
+  - Perception hash calculation
+    Used to compare image simmilarity between any images or to find simmilar images
-- Definition lookup for any term detected by TensorFlow
+- Lexicon lookups for any detected terms
-  - Definition lookup is done using WordNet Lexical Database <https://wordnet.princeton.edu/>
   - This includes hierarchical lookups - for example, *gown* will also include *dress, clothing, etc.*
-- EXIF data extracted from image:
-  - Location with lookup of geographic location and nearest large city
-  - Location database includes 195,175 places from <geonames.org>
-  - Camera make, model and lens
-  - Camera settings used to take the photo
-  - Software used to edit the photo
-- Perception hash for image:
-  - Used to compare image simmilarity

 Collected metadata is additionally analyzed to render human-readable search terms